 My Observations:

-It has an astonishing number of Amazon reviews, and for such a low cost machine I’d usually be looking for a high percentage of one & two stars, but that’s not the case at all.
+It has an impressive number of Amazon reviews, and for such a budget-friendly machine, I would typically expect a high percentage of one and two-star ratings, but that’s not the case here.

-If you’re decided on a Tassimo machine, and if you’re only going to be creating one or two coffees at a time (this machine has a small 800ml water tank) and if you’re on a tight budget and don’t need much in terms of bells and whistles, I think this one is worth a look.
+If you’ve decided on a Tassimo machine and plan to make only one or two coffees at a time (given the 800ml water tank), and if you’re on a tight budget without needing extensive features, this model is worth considering.

 Check Price - Amazon UK